M0ktar/Learning_journal/README.md

 ![Screen Recording 2024-11-11 at 17 17 44](https://github.com/user-attachments/assets/8dca35b9-a4e7-4e35-a176-87eb54c5f2ec)

-<u>What were the issue I had to overcome:</u>
+<u>What were the issues I had to overcome:</u>
-- I didn't change the cylinder collider to the sphere collider at all, which it probably why the coins looked 2D
+- I didn't change the cylinder collider to the sphere collider at all, which is probably why the coins looked 2D
-- I realized that you can add in a new material to unity, which in tern allows me to edit/render the colours of the object (this part I found the most difficult to complete)
+- I realized that you can add new material to unity, which in turn allows me to edit/render the colours of the object (this part I found the most difficult to complete)
-- The reason why the objects were spinning in that way from the initial clip was because I accidently made each of the five duplicated coins as child objects, and assigned all of them into a parent object (which is what the first coin was).
+- The reason why the objects were spinning in that way from the initial clip was that I accidentally made each of the five duplicated coins as child objects, and assigned all of them to a parent object (which is what the first coin was).

 So when scripting the game for the second tutorial, I thought there were problems with the way I was scripting my projects.
-Instead there were issues with more on how I was misleadingly navigating areas in unity outside of coding.
-I've learned that not only my understanding of code needs to be improved upon (which is going successfully thus far), but my knowledge on unity needs to be improved upon too.
+Instead, there were issues with more on how I was misleadingly navigating areas in unity outside of coding.
+I've learned that not only my understanding of code needs to be improved upon (which is going successfully thus far), but my knowledge of unity needs to be improved upon too.

 ## 2024-11-04